EONRaider/Packet-Sniffer/README.md

 Note that the entry command is simply `python packet_sniffer.py`, so feel free to use the full functionality of the module by overriding the default command.
-Remember that we tagged the container with the name "sniff" before, so we can pass command line arguments to the sniffer in the following manner:
+Remember that we tagged the container with the name "sniff" before, so we can pass command-line arguments to the sniffer in the following manner:

 ```sh